January – 1027 YD

 __‘I thirst for adventure!
 Our worlds are so very small.’

-__Kesia knew Mellena’s heart, but could not turn to its direction.
+__Kesia knew Mellena’s heart, and was pained.
 ‘And Oran?’

 __‘Oran,’ Mellena scoffed.
 ‘A shepherd’s wife!?
 This will be the finest garment I ever own, worn only while sweeping, washing, and shushing babes; and the Crossroads shall be the furthest I go until the children are married themselves.’